hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/4-security-and-encryption/index.md

         - asks customer to enter bank details
     - easily grabs attention
         - eg: We confirm that you have signed up to our service and will be charged 50$ per month.
+    - email may ask customer to reply
+        - and enter their personal information
 - how to be safe?
     - dont trust emails sent from unrecognized senders
     - only contact the bank physically